 This course will give practical knowledge and experience in improvisational theatre.
 Study will include Theatre games, and improvisational exercises developed by Viola Spolin and by the Mark Taper Forum.
 Coursework will develop skills in American Mime, juggling, voice and body movement, and animal images.
-Each semester.
+Fall semester.

 THT 212 Acting: Advanced Methods 3 Cr

 This is the study of roles and scenes with emphasis upon character analysis and development, as well as styles of production, such as Greek, Elizabethan, Commedia and Restoration theatre.
 Prerequisite: THT 111.
-Fall semester.
+Spring semester.